The Women in Finance Charter

 Where we are in our journey

 We’ve set clear actions to reduce the gender and ethnicity pay gap.
-This has helped us identify where progressive action needs to be taken.
+This has helped us identify where action needs to be taken.
 And while we’ve achieved a lot in a short space of time, we recognise that there’s more to be done.

 Some key initiatives include: